 Among our free privacy offerings include:

-- A free Privacy Risk Assessment (checks if your data
+- A Privacy Risk Assessment (checks if your data

-- A free vulnerability scan (to check if your data was involved in a data breach)
+- A vulnerability scan (to check if your data was involved in a data breach)

 - An email inbox privacy analysis

-- A free DIY guide to remove your information/opt-out from any data broker site.
+- A DIY guide to removing your information and opting out from any data broker site.

 Privacy Bee Pro members enjoy a few essential services: